OSGeoLabBp/tutorials/english/data_processing/lessons/pca.rst

 |pca_png|

-The scikit-learn modul has direct PCA solution.
+The scikit-learn modul has direct PCA solution and has extra functionalities.

 .. code:: python